 Appointment of new members

 Originally, members of PAS were appointed by the INTOSAI regional working groups (one SAI from each region) and supplemented by other SAIs with special interest and expertise in performance audit.
 Currently, members may be appointed on request to the Chair.
 The Chair presupposes that members commit to taking an active role in the work of the subcommittee, and are willing to contribute to tasks in line with the PAS work plan.
 Since the PAS has many members, regional distribution will influence the Chair`s assessment of new membership applications.

 Please note that as of March 2020, the PAS Chair will not appoint any new members to the PAS.
-Due to a large number of existing – active and inactive – members, the committee has reached its maximum capacity.
+Due to a large number of existing – both active and less active – members, the committee has reached its maximum capacity.

 The Role of the Subcommittee Chair

 The Chair is responsible for coordinating all matters related to the Subcommittee, ensuring quality and transparency in its work, and for facilitating internal and external communication.
 The Chair attends the annual PSC Steering Committee meeting on behalf of the PAS.
 In case of any new documents produced, the Chair brings those before the Governing Board and INCOSAI for approval, in line with Due Process.